TimCannady/FavoriteThings_v2/README.md

 4) React-Rails gem provides helpers to connect React and Rails

-5) React-Router gem for front-end routing, pushState browser history

-6) React-Router-Rails gem to handle data between the Rails enpoints and the React-Router
+5) React-Router-Rails gem for front-end routing, pushState browser history, and to handle data between the Rails enpoints and the React-Router

-7) The React components handle requesting the data they require.
+6) The React components handle requesting the data they require.
 For example, initial data is requested during lifecycle methods like componentDidMount.
 Another is by having event-handler methods that fire during events like onClick.

+7) For image uplads, HTML *formData* bundles the form's data in a way that Rails can handle.
+Paperclip helps instantiate a new *Item* with the correct attributes.
+Paperclip also sends the image to Amazon S3 and provivdes a *.url* method to retrieve the URL for the newly-hosted image.

 ## DB Schema